sjg20/fwupd/plugins/vbe/README.md

 ## Available VBE methods

+Note that all VBE methods must subclass FuVbeDevice since it provides access to the device tree and the VBE directory, among other things.

 At present only one method is available:

 * fwupd,vbe-simple - writes a single copy of the firmware to media